google-research/url-nlp/mgsm/README.md

 # Multilingual Grade School Math Benchmark (MGSM)

-MGSM is a benchmark of grade-school math problems, proposed in the paper "Language models are multilingual chain-of-thought reasoners" by Google Research.
+MGSM is a benchmark of grade-school math problems, proposed in the paper [Language models are multilingual chain-of-thought reasoners](http://arxiv.org/abs/2210.03057).

 The same 250 problems from [GSM8K](https://arxiv.org/abs/2110.14168) are each translated via human annotators in 10 languages.
 The 10 languages are:
 - Spanish